apacheignite/documentation/marshalling/page-memory.md

   "body": "Cache entries' keys are also referenced from the B+ tree data structure.
 They're ordered by hash code value."
 }
 [/block]
-As shown in the picture above, the whole purpose of a B+ tree is to link and order the index pages that are allocated and stored in random physical locations of the page memory.
+As shown in the picture above, the whole purpose of a B+ tree is to link and order the index pages that are allocated and stored in random physical locations of the virtual memory.
 Internally, an index page contains all the information needed to locate the index's value, cache entry's offset in a data page an index refers to, and references to other index pages in order to traverse the tree (index pages are colored in purple in the picture above).

 B+ tree Meta Page is needed to get to the root of a specific B+ tree and to its layers for efficient execution of range queries.
 For instance, when `myCache.get(keyA)` operation is executed, it will trigger the following execution flow on an Apache Ignite node:
 1. Apache Ignite will look for a memory region to which `myCache` belongs to.